OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
 The OpenIndiana project uses package incorporations to ensure packages are maintained to specific versions.
-In such cases it is not possible to revert to an earlier (or newer) version of the package without first relaxing the restrictions imposed by the incorporation.
+Where packages are included in an incorporation, it is not possible to revert to an earlier (or newer) version of the package without first relaxing the restrictions imposed by the incorporation.
 Where packages are not restricted by an incorporation, you may freely revert to earlier package versions.
 </div>